folio-org/data-import-processing-core/README.md

 `MappingManager.map(dataImportEventPayload)`

-MappingManager accepts [DataImportEventPayload](https://github.com/folio-org/data-import-raml-storage/blob/master/examples/mod-data-import/dataImportEventPayload.sample), from which it extracts MappingProfile and all the necessary information to perform matching.
+MappingManager accepts [DataImportEventPayload](https://github.com/folio-org/data-import-raml-storage/blob/master/examples/mod-data-import/dataImportEventPayload.sample), from which it extracts MappingProfile and all the necessary information to perform mapping.

 ### Reader